project-march/ProjectMarch/doc/march_packages/march_gait_selection.rst

 Overview
 --------
-The march_gait_selection module is used provide the exoskeleton operating system with information to perform the requested gait.
+The march_gait_selection module provides the exoskeleton operating system with gait-specific information to perform the requested movement.
 It uses the march-gait-files, which are parsed using the march-shared-classes, to gather this information in a standard format.
+These class objects are stored as attributes in the gait-selection object.
+The gait selection node can use this gait-selection object to extract the data corresponding to the requested gait/subgait name.

 Behavior
 --------
 The march-state-machine accepts or declines a gait request originating from the input device.
-If the gait is accepted by the state machine the request will be send to the march-gait-selection module using a subgait sequence.
-Within this node the gait and subgait data which corresponds with the requested gait will be collected.
-This more detailed information is send over to the hardware-interface part of the exoskeleton software.
+If the gait is accepted by the state machine the request will be send over to the march-gait-selection module using the subgait sequence defined in the state machine.
+The gait selection module will extract the data from the parsed gaits, if possible, and if executed correctly, will send the required data in a new format to the hardware-interface/simulation part of the exoskeleton software.

 Transition-subgait
 ^^^^^^^^^^^^^^^^^^